 The authors want to thank a number of organisations and individuals without which this research would not have been undertaken.
-First, we wish to acknowledge Suffolk Coastal Touching the Tide project for providing the funding.
+First, we wish to acknowledge the funding provided by the Heritage Lottery Fund through the Touching the Tide Landscape Partnership.
 We thank Bill Jenman (TTT project officer) for his direction, enthusiasm and pragmatism.
 We also thank John Etté of English Heritage, who first suggested that Dunwich was included in the TTT project.
 Locally, we wish to thank the Greyfriars Trust and particularly Geoff Abell, and Jonathan Prior for permission to access the cliff face.
-We also thank Jane Hamilton and others from the Dunwich Museum Trust for their continued support of this research.
+We also thank Jane Hamilton and others from the Dunwich Museum Trust for their continued support.
 We acknowledge the Suffolk Wildlife Trust and specifically Alan Miller for permission to access the grazing marshes to take core samples.
 We also thank Dr Hal Voepel for his rope and climbing advice and Hayley Essex for her advice on sampling for radiocarbon dating.
-Finally, we thank the people of Dunwich and those visitors who so nobly turned out to core the marshes and discovered that mud really is exciting!
+Sam Hill undertook analysis of the sand as part of his Undergraduate dissertation.
+Finally, we thank the people of Dunwich and those visitors who so nobly turned out to core the marshes and discovered that mud really is exciting.